Medically reviewed by Drugs.com. Last updated on Aug 25, 2023.

 - Painless bleeding during bowel movements.
 You might notice small amounts of bright red blood on your toilet tissue or in the toilet.

-- A hemorrhoid to push through the anal opening (prolapsed or protruding hemorrhoid), resulting in pain and irritation.
+- A hemorrhoid to push through the anal opening, called a prolapsed or protruding hemorrhoid.
+This may result in pain and irritation.

-If blood pools in an external hemorrhoid and forms a clot (thrombus), it can result in:
+Blood can pool in an external hemorrhoid and form a clot, called a thrombus.
+A thrombosed hemorrhoid can result in:

 When to see a doctor

-If you have bleeding during bowel movements or you have hemorrhoids that don't improve after a week of home care, talk to your doctor.
+If you have bleeding during bowel movements or you have hemorrhoids that don't improve after a week of home care, talk to your health care provider.

 Seek emergency care if you have large amounts of rectal bleeding, lightheadedness, dizziness or faintness.